mhmd-zbib/oqab/README.md

 ### Dependencies

 This project uses the following dependencies:
+- `rayon`: Used for parallel iterators to speed up directory traversal
 - `tempfile` (dev-dependency): Used for creating temporary files and directories during testing

 ### Running Tests